noyo-technologies/address-history-challenge/README.md

 The only prerequisite for running this server is to have [Docker](https://docs.docker.com/install/) installed.

-Once you have Docker installed you can run the following:
+Once you have Docker installed and have cloned this repository into a local folder you can run the following:

 ```bash
 ./go